If I can squeeze it in today, I will explain to you what happened to your cowboys yesterday afternoon against the Philadelphia McNabs.

 Nicholson takes a little Martian leader's hand and shakes it.

-And then the Martian leader pops Nicholson with his weapon, kills him, and a Martian flag pops out of the chest cavity of the dead president of the United States.
+And then the Martian leader pops Nicholson with his weapon, kills him, and a little Martian flag pops out of the chest cavity of the dead president of the United States.

-Independence day.
+Independence Day.

-Uh this remember now the reputation.
+This, remember now the reputation.

-This is the smartest woman in the world citing movies as foreign policy examples.
+This is the smartest woman in the world, citing movies as foreign policy examples.

-By the way, I should have told you on these two sound bites that we had with Mrs. Clinton on the Today Show today.
+By the way, I should have told you on these two soundbites that we had with Mrs. Clinton on the Today Show today, you need to see the looks on her faces.

 It is priceless.